ome/omero-guide-matlab/docs/index.rst

 ======

 This section shows how to install and use the OMERO MATLAB toolbox.
-Various exercises demonstrate how to analyze data and stored the results back to server.
+The exercises demonstrate how to analyze data and store the results back to server.

 Contents: